 ‘Tis the season for holiday parties and traveling, and with that the need for hostess gifts!
-Frankly, I think hostess gifts are a lost art.
+Frankly, I think hostess gifts are a lost art and there are loads of cool things under 100 dollars you can buy them as a thank you.
 Like the handwritten thank you card, they don’t seem to be as popular now as they were with previous generations.
 We should change that!

 Disclosure: This post contains affiliate links, meaning, at no additional cost to you, I will earn a small commission if you click through and make a purchase.